There are many beautiful places to visit in Malaysia, and a lifetime won’t be enough to experience them all.

 - Batu Caves and firefly watching in Kuala Selangor – an excellent tour for impressive sights.

 For finding nature, you can take a stroll at KL’s Bird Park, a perfect place to bring kids, or go to the northern district of Kepong to hike at the Forest Research Institute of Malaysia — a real full-fledged jungle within city limits.
 Deep in the center of town, also the verdant hill of Bukit Nanas spruces up the concrete with a dash of palm trees and occasional monkeys.

 A joint UNESCO World Heritage site with George Town in Penang, Melaka (internationally known as Malacca) is a perfect day trip from Kuala Lumpur, and packs so much charm you’d want to spend at least a few days here.
-It definitely needs to be mentioned among the places to visit in Malaysia!

 The old town is a maze of small streets dotted with Chinese temples which blend with the remnants of the Portuguese and the Dutch occupation on the Straits Sea.
 It all culminates with the old A Famosa, the old Portuguese citadel, set up high on a hill that overlooks the old town.